-To see how the results of integral deviation times analysis may be influenced by considering smaller or stronger earthquakes we carried out analysis of south California catalogue for earthquakes above M3.6 and M4.6 thresholds.
-Analysis (see results in Figs. 10 and 11) has been accomplished in a manner, similar to the scheme for threshold M2.6, i.e. for the entire available period 1975-2017 and for shorter periods (from 1985, 1990, 1995, 2000, 2005 to 2017).
 Further analysis by the same scheme for higher (e.g. M5.6) threshold magnitudes was impossible because of the scarce number of large earthquakes in the considered seismic catalogue (just 29 earthquakes above M5.6).
-At the same time we point out that even for M5.6 representative threshold, for the entire period 1975-2017, the results obtained for two or three available windows (29 events at windows expanding by 9 or 10 data) agree with the above results showing that a lower IDT value corresponds to period with decreased seismic energy release.
+At the same time we point out that even for M5.6 representative threshold, for the entire period 1975-2017, the results obtained for two or three existed windows (29 events at windows expanding by 9 or 10 data) agree with the above results showing that a lower IDT value corresponds to period with decreased seismic activity.

 Thus, we conclude that the increase of magnitude threshold (Figs. 10 and 11) practically do not change the results found for lower representative threshold.
-This means that increasing representative threshold we still deal with the catalogue in which relatively small and medium size events prevail.
+This may be caused by the facts that, increasing representative threshold we still deal with the catalogue in which relatively small and medium size events prevail, while the number of strong events is not enough to carry out correct analysis for such events only.
 Therefore, conclusions drawn from the analysis for original representative threshold (M2.6) remain correct for the case, when we consider a catalogue with relatively stronger events; thus it seems that there is no principal difference in the character of the contribution of smaller and stronger events to the results of IDT calculation.
-Comparison with the results obtained for time randomized catalogues confirm this conclusion.